-Gordon Pugh leads the operations functions at Alkermes, including manufacturing, quality, process development, supply chain management functions for parenteral products.
+Gordon Pugh leads the operations functions at Alkermes, including manufacturing, quality, process development, supply chain management and information technology.
 Mr. Pugh is responsible for Alkermes’ four manufacturing and development sites, which supply clinical and commercial products globally, as well as the company’s third-party supply network.
-He also leads the enterprise risk management program.
+He also leads the enterprise risk management function.
 Mr. Pugh has been with Alkermes since 2002 as Vice President of operations and became Chief Operating Officer in 2007.
 During his tenure, he has been responsible for a variety of key areas, including product development leadership, regulatory affairs oversight, several site design and build projects, multiple steering and oversight committees addressing partnered products, strategic alliances, and the integration with Elan Drug Technologies.
-He has more than 30 years of operations, process development and manufacturing experience in the pharmaceutical field gained at Corning, Celltech, and Charles River Laboratories.
-Prior to working at Alkermes, Mr. Pugh spent eight years at Lonza Biologics Inc., ultimately as Vice President of manufacturing operations in the U.S. and Europe at Lonza Biologics Inc. He has served on the Board of Directors of KC Bio LLC since 2000.
+He has more than 30 years of operations, process development and manufacturing experience in the pharmaceutical field gained at Corning, Celltech, Charles River Laboratories and Repligen.
+Prior to joining Alkermes, Mr. Pugh spent eight years at Lonza Biologics Inc., ultimately as Vice President of manufacturing operations in the U.S. and Europe.
+He has served on the Board of Directors at KC Bio LLC since 2000.
 Mr. Pugh received his Bachelor of Science degree in microbiology from Cornell University and a Master of Business Administration from Northeastern University.